-- 5.14 Urban effects and recreation impacts are synergistic and relate to the overall volume of housing.
+- 5.15 Urban effects and recreation impacts are synergistic and relate to the overall volume of housing.
 Impacts of development are therefore cumulative, i.e. additional new housing adds to the effect from existing housing.
 Development in close proximity to the heathland sites is likely to have the greatest impact, but development over a wide area has the potential to give rise to deleterious effects. - The issues of urban effects have long been recognised on the Dorset Heaths (De Molinaar, 1998; Haskins, 2000; Liley et al., 2007).
-The strategic approach to avoidance and mitigation for urban effects in Dorset is long established, with local authorities within 5km of the heaths setting out a joint approach in 2007 that has been subsequently been revised and updated, with the current iteration set out in a joint supplementary planning document that runs from 2020-25 (Dorset Council & BCP Council, 2020)24. - 5.16 The strategy consists of two mutually dependent and supporting policy mechanisms: - Restrictions on development within 400m of heathland; and - Mitigation for particular types of development within 400m 5km of heathland, involving: - 1.
-Strategic Access Management and Monitoring (SAMM); and
+The strategic approach to avoidance and mitigation for urban effects in Dorset is long established, with local authorities within 5km of the heaths setting out a joint approach in 2007 that has been subsequently been revised and updated, with the current iteration set out in a joint supplementary planning document that runs from 2020-25 (Dorset Council & BCP Council, 2020).

-24 See relevant page on Dorset Council website for details
+&lt;sup>29 See relevant page on Dorset Council website for details

-- 2. Heathland Infrastructure Projects (HIPs), which include Suitable Alternative Natural Greenspace (SANG). - 5.17 SAMM involves awareness raising, education and wardening as well as monitoring.
+- 5.17 The strategy consists of two mutually dependent and supporting policy mechanisms: - Restrictions on development within 400m of heathland; and - Mitigation for particular types of development within 400m 5km of heathland, involving: - 1.
+Strategic Access Management and Monitoring (SAMM); and - 2.
+Heathland Infrastructure Projects (HIPs), which include Suitable Alternative Natural Greenspace (SANG). - 5.18 SAMM involves awareness raising, education and wardening as well as monitoring.
 HIPs cover physical infrastructure, such as enhancing existing greenspace or creating new spaces, targeted for recreation.
 These avoidance and mitigation measures are therefore designed to resolve issues associated with urban effects and recreation.
 Full details of how the various measures are established and implemented are set out in the SPD.
-Policy E8 in the Purbeck Local Plan describes the buffers and need for mitigation and the supporting text cross-references to the SPD. - 5.18 Only around 3% (some 1500ha) of the former Purbeck District is beyond 5km from the Dorset Heathlands SPA or Dorset Heaths SACs, as such development within Purbeck will be almost entirely within 5km of a heathland site.
+Policy E8 in the Purbeck Local Plan describes the buffers and need for mitigation and the supporting text cross-references to the SPD. - Only around 3% (some 1500ha) of the former Purbeck District is beyond 5km from the Dorset Heathlands SPA or Dorset Heaths SACs, as such development within Purbeck will be almost entirely within 5km of a heathland site.
 The parts that do fall outside the 5km are mostly along the coast, where other constraints on development occur.